 I always try to support independent artists as much as possible and thanks to the world of online shopping I can support artists and makers from all over the world.
 One piece I did not get in the islands is this Pining for Pineapple piece I found in the limited edition art collection at minted.com.
-This piece is by Joni Tyrell framed in reclaimed barn wood.
+The pineapple piece is by Joni Tyrell framed in reclaimed barn wood.
 Joni hails from North Liberty Iowa and is passionate about modern photography.
 A symbol for hospitality, the pineapple is synonymous with the agricultural history in Hawaii and is really beautiful.
-"Pining for Pineapple" will be the perfect addition to our Aloha collection.
+Pining for Pineapple will be the perfect addition to our Aloha gallery wall.

 If you haven't visited Minted.com before, it is an incredible resource to find handmade limited edition work from real artists around the world.
 Depending on the piece and artist, they have different sizes available and a wide range of cool frames to fit any aesthetic.
 BTW They also have a fabulous wedding invitations available too.

 It's hard to believe we were there six years ago; the smell of the ocean and tuberose are still fresh in my mind.
 Images barely do this paradise justice but this gallery wall will have to do for now.
 I know we will go back in the future - just a matter of time.
 Have you been to Maui?
 Check out my top 10 tips for visiting Maui or drop me a comment here!